Abschlussarbeiten

 YOUR TASK.
 Your task is to extend our tool, either by adding templates (e.g., for symmetric cryptography such as PRESENT) or by implementing new features in the backend.
 Possible tasks can include:

-• Addition of new templates for symmetric cryptography (PRESENT, LED, Skinny, Speedy, ...)
+• Addition of new templates for symmetric cryptography (LED, Skinny, Speedy, ...)

 • Designing templates for asymmetric cryptography (RSA, ECC, ...)